AlubuArt/create-vibe-code-app/README.md

 - Progress tracking with checkboxes
 - AI-friendly format and language

-### Cursor Configuration (`cursor.yaml`)
+### Cursor Configuration (`.cursor/rules/`)
-- Pre-configured AI assistant rules
+- Pre-configured AI assistant rules using the new MDC format
-- Project-specific context and workflow
+- Project-specific context and workflow guidance
-- Automatic task execution guidance
+- Automatic task execution based on project-plan.md
-- Best practices enforcement
+- Always-applied development guidelines

 ### Getting Started with AI
 1. Open your project in Cursor or similar AI-enabled editor